JackLamb99/portal-hunt/README.md

 * After defeating the level 3 enemy, the player is able to travel to the 'Portal' block, completing that path and the main way of winning the game.
 * A description of the player finder the portal is provided as well as a message to congratulate them, remind them that there are multiple paths to take if they would like to play again and thank them for playing the game.
-* Finding a portal calls the 'game_over' function, allowing the player to return to the main menu or play again, resetting the game and returning them to 'The Glade' block.
+* Finding a portal calls the `game_over()` function, allowing the player to return to the main menu or play again, resetting the game and returning them to 'The Glade' block.

 <details><summary>Portal Example</summary>